 Billhook made by Gallup of Wadhurst.

 Edmund Smith of Lions Green, Waldron.
-A famous old forge, once used by John Carey from 1821 to 1837.
+A famous old forge, used by John Carey from 1821 to 1837.
 Carey apparently worked for Mad Jack Fuller.

 Otto Gatland worked at Chailey from 1887 to 1913.
 This is a particularly fine billhook, beautifully forged, and is thin enough in the blade to flex easily by hand!

 Hoadley of Lewes 1878 to 1895.
 This is a nice light spar hook, with a willow handle.